Where is the Church Now when it comes to meeting the needs of those who struggle with Homosexuality?

 Watch a movie with us, sit on the couch with us, and put your arm around us.
-I'm not telling you to be our boyfriend, I'm just saying giving us affection means the world to us.
+I'm not telling you to be our boyfriend or girlfriend, I'm just saying giving us affection means the world to us.
 It is almost like if Jesus himself is personally loving us at that exact moment.
 Giving someone affection is not giving someone sexuality.

 Write us letters of brotherly love like the Apostles did to each other.
 You have all their letters. (the BIBLE)

-As big of an issue this has become, meeting the needs of someone who struggles with homosexuality is quite simple, but it becomes a problem when it is not done well, especially in an environment where fear and distrust is the ruler.
+As big of an issue this has become, meeting the needs of Christians who struggle with homosexuality is quite simple, but it becomes a problem when it is not done well, especially in an environment where fear and distrust is the ruler.

 There is a point in which you have to trust us.
 We are not trying to have sex with you, but we do want deep intimate friendship.

 Church, we can give that to each other.
-Cross the line of fear and the unknown and meet men and women that are giving up their sexual desires and carrying a cross as they follow Jesus.
+Let's cross the line of fear and the unknown and meet men and women that are giving up their sexual desires and carrying a cross as they follow Jesus.